 Incentive Stock Option Plan

-The terms of an incentive stock option plan must strictly adhere to statutory conditions of share quantity, employee class, pricing and transferability restrictions to qualify as an incentive stock option plan.
+The terms of a California incentive stock option plan San Diego Corporate Law provides must strictly adhere to statutory conditions of share quantity, employee class, pricing and transferability restrictions to qualify as an incentive stock option plan.
 Internal Revenue Code § 422.
-As an incentive stock option plan, taxation of the employee upon receipt or exercise of stock options is limited to the difference between the exercise or option price of the option and the fair market value of the option.
+As a California incentive stock option plan, taxation of the employee upon receipt or exercise of stock options is limited to the difference between the exercise or option price of the option and the fair market value of the option.
 Only when the underlying stock is sold by the employee is the employee taxed.
 If the holding period is met, the sale will be taxed to the employee as a capital gain; otherwise, the sale is taxed as income to the employee.

 Nonstatutory Stock Option Plan

-A nonstatutory stock option plan is more flexible than an incentive stock option plan, as restrictions are not placed on prices, exercise periods, or holding periods.
-Unlike an incentive stock option plan, where receipt or exercise of stock options is not generally a taxable event, the receipt of a nonstatutory stock option is taxed as ordinary income.
+A nonstatutory stock option plan is more flexible than a California incentive stock option plan, as restrictions are not placed on prices, exercise periods, or holding periods.
+Unlike a California incentive stock option plan, where receipt or exercise of stock options is not generally a taxable event, the receipt of a nonstatutory stock option is taxed as ordinary income.

 Securities Law in Stock Option Plans